 I previously touched on this idea back in 2019 in my post "Why I Can't STFU And Just Code A Solution To Your Problems":

 The easiest way to explain my mindset is as follows.
 I'm a professional problem solver whose primary tool is code.
 People don't come to me and ask me to write code because everything is hunky dory.
 On the contrary they come to me and ask me to code a solution for whatever problem they are currently experiencing.

 In any event, if you get past all this, its time to write some code, right?
 Well usually.
 That's where this blog post comes in.
 Sometimes a client falls into the trap of believing that there is some kind of silver bullet they can employ which will negate the inherent complexity around coding custom solutions.
 Nowadays the most cliche form of this is to say, "Well I'll just ask ChatGPT to code that for me".
-I call bullshit.
+I declare shenanigans.
 While ChatGPT can handle some simple coding tasks, anything beyond that causes it to rapidly devolve into an unmanageable mess.